Esther Eden

-Esther Eden Fernandes is an Indian singer-songwriter based in Dubai, United Arab Emirates.
+Esther Eden Fernandes (born 26 November 1997) is an Indian singer-songwriter based in Dubai, United Arab Emirates.
 She rose to fame in 2014 when singer Jessie J invited her to perform at her concert at the Red Fest DXB.
 In 2016, as an independent artist she premiered her debut single "Phoenix".

 Personal life

-Eden was born in Goa, India and moved to the UAE when she was 7 months old and has lived there ever since.
+Eden was born in Goa, India, and moved to the UAE when she was 7 months old and has lived there ever since.
 She pursued BA in songwriting at BIMM, Berlin.

 Career

-In 2014, British Songstress Jessie J visited Al Diyafah High School where Esther Eden was studying in and watched Eden perform an original song.
+In 2014, British singer Jessie J visited Al Diyafah High School where Esther Eden was studying and watched Eden perform an original song.
 She then invited Eden to perform at her concert at the Red Fest DXB and within a few hours Eden was performing for a crowd of over 10,000 people.
 Eden was invited to participate in the pilot series of "Inspired" created by White Cube Studios Abu Dhabi.
 Eden was also invited to speak for a TedX event in Dubai, where she spoke about how music can help a student.